ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ```

 The main reason we are using a `KTable` is it makes it easy to be sure to only get the most recent state of that sensor, as a KTable will only return 1 result per key.
-Dummy-topic is just the name I chose, for my example it is not that important.
+Dummy-topic is just the name I chose, for my example it is not that important to have a well defined topic name.
 But do realize that Kafka Streams will persist the state of a Ktable within Kafka topics.

 Subsequently we are going to enrich the traffic event with the sensor data.